aniri/sustainable-cities-online-courses/README.md

 # smart-cities-online-courses
-My path to a free self-taught education in Smart Cities!
+My path to a free self-taught education in Smart Cities! *I will be adding pizzas to the ones I finish to track my progress.* :relaxed:

 ## Contents